 Idaho Forest Group chose to proceed with compressor modification to variable speed drive on main and fan motors, upgrades to dryer load controls and to bypass flow controller to lower system pressure.

-Once installed Rogers returned and again connected data collection equipment to fine tune the controls, educated the system owner and prove the savings.
+Once installed, Rogers returned and again connected data collection equipment to fine tune the controls, educate the system owner, and prove the savings.

 Incentives provided by Avista under their program provided the motivation to move the project forward.

 The existing machines were new in 2005 and the variable speed option was explored at that time however incentives were unavailable.
 At that time the payback and additional cost led the customer to a less efficient system to minimize out of pocket.
 Current incentives by the utility made this project the common sense solution.